-The Group regards itself as one of the world's most international tobacco groups.
-BAT holds robust market positions in each of the regions it operates in, and has leadership positions in more than 60 markets.
-Adjusted profit from operations for 2012 increased by 3 per cent. to £5,681 million, compared with £5,519 million in 2011.
-The Group profit for 2012 was £4,122 million, compared with £3,375 million in 2011.
-Group volumes (excluding associates) decreased by 1.6 per cent. in 2012 to 694 billion (705 billion in 2011), whereas the four Global Drive Brands (as defined below) achieved an overall growth of 3 per cent.
+The Group is a global tobacco group, which holds robust market positions in each of the regions it operates in, and has leadership positions in more than 60 countries.
+Adjusted profit from operations for 2014 decreased by 7 per cent. to £5,403 million, compared with £5,820 million in 2013.
+The Group profit for 2014 was £3,393 million, compared with £4,199 million in 2013.
+Group volumes (excluding associates) decreased by 1.4 per cent. in 2014 to 667 billion (676 billion in 2013), whereas the five Global Drive Brands (as defined below) achieved an overall growth of 5.8 per cent.

-The Group sells over 200 brands of cigarettes in over 180 markets around the world.
-The portfolio of brands includes the four global drive brands Lucky Strike, Kent, Dunhill and Pall Mall (the "Global Drive Brands"), together with internationally recognised brands such as Vogue, Viceroy, Kool, Rothmans, Benson & Hedges, Peter Stuyvesant, John Player Gold Leaf, and Craven 'A'.
-The product portfolio includes a wide range of cigarettes and other tobacco products including cigars, roll-your-own tobacco and snus.
-Alongside its tobacco products, the Group is committed to developing a portfolio of next-generation products, such as nicotine inhalation products and electronic cigarettes.
+The Group sells over 200 brands of cigarettes in over 200 markets around the world.
+The portfolio of brands includes the global drive brands Lucky Strike, Kent, Dunhill, Pall Mall and Rothmans (the "Global Drive Brands"), together with internationally recognised brands such as Vogue, Viceroy, Kool, Peter Stuyvesant, Benson & Hedges, John Player Gold Leaf, and Craven A. The product portfolio includes a wide range of cigarettes and other tobacco products, including cigars and Fine Cut (roll-your-own and make-your-own tobacco).
+Alongside its tobacco products, the Group is investing in building a portfolio of innovative new tobacco and nicotine-based products.
+These next-generation products include e-cigarettes, medicinal nicotine products and tobacco heating products.

-The Group's operations are organised into four regions (excluding the Group's associated companies, consisting primarily of Reynolds American Inc. in the US and ITC Limited in India), namely Western Europe, Asia-Pacific, Americas and Eastern Europe, Middle East and Africa ("EEMEA").
+The Group's operations are organised into four regions (excluding the Group's associated companies, consisting primarily of Reynolds in the US and ITC Limited in India), namely Western Europe, Asia-Pacific, Americas and Eastern Europe, Middle East and Africa ("EEMEA").